 If you arrive at Seoul at midnight – the post below might be helpful.
 We also happened to arrive during the time of protests in Seoul, major roads were blocked and the subway station was packed.
 Do check out the posts below if you would like more information.

 Day 3 – Gyeongbokgung / Insa-dong

 Depending on your itinerary, Gyeongbokgung might be a good place to visit on your first day in Seoul, as it’s pretty chill.
 Gyeongbokgung is easily accessed by subway, located a short 10 minute walk away from Insa-dong, Seoul’s art and culture street.
 You can find hot meals there to fill your tummy too.
+If you want to try their dishes while saving a couple of dollars, you can check for deals on restaurants in Seoul through mobile apps like eatigo.
 My travelling companion fell in love with Insa-dong when we were there.
 Do head on if you love art, street culture and intricate, cute items like keychains and earrings.
 On our second trip to Seoul, we stayed at Insadong.

 Day 4 – DMZ Tour/ Myeong Dong / Bukchon Hanok Village

 The DMZ Tour is a must-go for first timers to South Korea.
 If you’re seeking respite from the hustle and bustle of the city, try the Bukchon Hanok Village.
 It’s a lovely, romantic place.
 No wonder Winter Sonata was filmed in the school there.
 Unfortunately, one of the local restaurants which we loved caught fire.
 Read on to find out more.